witchessabath/mkdocs/docs/scripts.md

 # Monitoring Scripts

-I am working on improving my shell scripting, and making my life easier through automated monitoring is a great motivator to do that!<br />
+I am working on improving my shell scripting, and making my life easier through automated monitoring is a great motivator to do that!
-Currently I use [Uptime Kuma](Docker.md#uptime-kuma) as a monitoring tool and to send notifications to me.<br />

 ## Notifications
+### Uptime Kuma
+Currently I use [Uptime Kuma](Docker.md#uptime-kuma) as a monitoring tool.

-The things I cannot monitor with Uptime Kuma, I scripted and included a push notification to Uptime Kuma in them, so I know when a certain part of a script failed.<br />
+Some things I cannot monitor with Uptime Kuma, so I wrote scripts and included a push notification to Uptime Kuma in them, so I know when a certain part of a script failed.<br />
-To do this, simply go to `Uptime Kuma > Add New Monitor > Monitor Type "Push"`.
-Scroll down and check the Box next to `Upside Down Mode`. <br />
+To do this, go to `Uptime Kuma > Add New Monitor > Monitor Type "Push"`.
+Scroll down and check the Box next to `Upside Down Mode`.
+The new monitor displays the push URL at the top, simply copy it and add it to your script with `curl`.
 Now, when the script calls the Push URL, you will now it failed.
-The new monitor displays the push URL at the top, simply copy it and add it to your script with `curl`.<br />

 !!! note
     Make sure the client knows the hostname of the service Uptime Kuma is running on as it's included in the URL, or simply replace with localhost if the script is running on the same server as Kuma.

 ### Healthchecks.io